liquid-rocketry-illinois/RCP-Host/RCP.md

 - The next byte contains the data channel to tare
 - A float value, indicating by what value the data stream should be offset by.
 This value should be **added** to all future values sent by the device.
 If multiple tare requests are received over the runtime of a target, these values can simply be added together (i.e. tares are relative to the offset data stream, not to the raw stream itself)

+The target will not send any response after a tare request is received.

 The devices which support tares are the following:
 - Ambient Pressure
 - Temperature